 I decided to stick around and wait nonetheless, totally expecting to come back empty handed, but just as the sun was about to set, an opening suddenly appeared in the sky, illuminating the entire beach with a magical golden light.
 It only lasted for a few minutes, barely enough to setup and snap a couple of pictures.
 Hey, that’s landscape photography for you – sometimes you just get lucky.
 The bottom line is – don’t give up, going to Benijo is always a bit of a gamble and there’s always a chance you might need to come again.

 And lastly, always make sure to check the tide times before heading to Benijo.
-That information is easily available on the internet, for instance here.
+That information is easily available on the internet, for instance here or here.
 I’ve been to Benijo both on high and low tide and I definitely recommend coming when the tide is low.
 At low tide, more of the sand strip is revealed, shortening the distance to the rocks and creating numerous additional options for interesting reflections and patterns and generally more compelling compositions.

 Alcalá is by no means as famous as Benijo or Teide, yet in my own personal list of top photography locations on Tenerife, this little town on the west coast of the island easily takes the second place.
 What I love most about Alcalá is a beautiful seafront walkway that is great not only for photography, but also for calm ocean walks or having a dinner while watching the sunset.

 The coastline in Alcalá is very ragged and rocky and constantly changes with every tide.
 It is thus a perfect place to hunt for little closed rock pools, reflections or waves.
 I visited Alcalá on numerous occasions and always found something new and interesting to photograph.
 Besides, it’s only a 20 minutes drive from the touristic south area of the island where I resided, therefore making Alcalá my default go-to destination whenever I had no time to come up with a better shooting location for the evening.